 Tony Robbins, a relationship expert, says that “Insecurities are bound to surface from time to time in even the most stable relationships.
 You can’t control your partner’s emotions, but you can be the most supportive, loving version of yourself possible.”
-Awareness is the first step toward emotional attunement.
-When you can recognize that you hurt someone you love, you can start repairing your relationship right away.
+Awareness can be the first step toward emotional attunement.
+When you can recognize that you hurt someone you love, you can start repairing your relationship.
 Simply acknowledging your partner’s pain can provide them with some small comfort of feeling seen.

 Turning Toward The Emotion: Steering Into The Pain

 When you hurt someone you love, your first reaction may be to try and resolve the problem as quickly as possible to put the pain behind you and move forward with your relationship.
-This, unfortunately, will do more harm than good.
-By bypassing the pain and trying to prove that things can be better, your partner may be left with unresolved feelings that can linger long after your initial conflict.
+This, however, can do more harm than good.
+By bypassing the pain you may have caused, your partner might be left with unresolved feelings that can linger long after your initial conflict.

-Instead of instinct and trying to repair what is broken immediately, learn to sit in discomfort and respond to your partner’s various needs as they’re being communicated to you.
-While these small talks and tasks may feel tedious and time-consuming, they provide your partner with affirmation that you still love, respect, and cherish them.
+Instead of trying to repair what is broken immediately, try to learn to sit in discomfort and respond to your partner’s various needs as they’re being communicated to you.
+While these small talks and tasks may feel tedious and time-consuming, they can provide your partner with affirmation that you still love, respect, and cherish them.

 Hurting Someone, You Love: Respecting A Different Viewpoint

-No one ever wants to cause their partner pain.
+Few people want to cause their partner pain.
 Oftentimes, the worst conflicts can actually be caused by you acting with the best of intentions.
-The conflict caused by these types of miscommunications can be incredibly frustrating for both partners; Simultaneously, you may feel as though you’ve done nothing “wrong,” your partner may have a different perspective entirely.
+The conflict caused by these types of miscommunications can be incredibly frustrating for both partners.
+You may feel as though you’ve done nothing “wrong,” while your partner could have a different perspective entirely.
 Instead of fighting about who’s in the wrong, consider conceding that you could both be right.
 The truth is this: reality is entirely subjective.
 What is a known fact to you may be fiction to your partner, and vice versa.
 By learning to respect and tolerate each other’s varying viewpoints, you and your partner can work to overcome almost any conflict.

 Understanding Your Partner: Effective Communication And Conflict

-George Bernard Shaw once wrote that “the single biggest problem in communication is the illusion that it has taken place.”
-While couples in conflict may bicker back and forth about a particular point, neither is actually communicating their point with the other if they are not listening to each other as well.
-True communication can only occur when partners choose to talk less and listen more.
+While couples in conflict may bicker back and forth about a particular point, neither is actually communicating their point with the other if they are not actively listening to each other as well.
+Open communication can occur when partners choose to talk less and listen more.

 Non-Defensiveness: The Art Of Responding To Your Partner After Causing Them Pain

 Defensiveness is the enemy of intimacy.
-When you become defensive towards your partner after causing them pain, you’re essentially telling them that you are unwilling to listen to their thoughts or feelings.
-This, in turn, creates an invisible wall between you and your partner that breaks down your bond over time.
+When you become defensive toward your partner after causing them pain, you may be communicating that you are unwilling to listen to their thoughts or feelings.
+This, in turn, can create an invisible wall between you and your partner that breaks down your bond over time.

-To repair your relationship with your partner, let yourself be a little vulnerable during the conflict.
+To repair your relationship with your partner, let yourself be a little vulnerable during conflict.
 Consider counting to ten when your partner says something that upsets you to prevent yourself from snapping back with a quick retort.
-Use “I statements” with your partner about how you feel during an argument.
-Acknowledge that your actions may have an impact that may not always match your intentions, but this explanation hardly helps when your partner is in pain.
+Use “I statements” with your partner to describe how you feel.
+Acknowledge that while your actions might have an impact that doesn’t match your intentions, this explanation hardly helps when your partner is in pain.

 Using Empathy To Support Your Partner

-If you hurt someone you love, respecting their feelings is paramount to repairing your relationship.
-While you may want to swoop in and “fix” how your partner feels, often, it is more helpful to sit with your partner in their pain and show them some support.
+If you hurt someone you love, respecting their feelings can be paramount to repairing your relationship.
+While you may want to swoop in and “fix” how your partner feels, often, it can be more helpful to sit with your partner in their pain and show them some support.
 Empathizing with your partner can help them feel like you have taken the time to listen to and understand their concerns.
 Oftentimes, simply feeling understood can help rebuild lost trust in a relationship.